Skip to content

 Tatiana Ramos-Gallardo

 Tatiana is a multilingual and bicultural life-long learner.
-She is presently enrolled in her first year as a PhD student in the SDSU-UCSD Joint Doctoral Program in Language and Communicative Disorders.
+She is presently enrolled in her second year as a PhD student in the SDSU-UCSD Joint Doctoral Program in Language and Communicative Disorders.
 She has worked as a Speech and Language Pathologist in Oregon, providing school-based services.
 Her research interests include typical and atypical language acquisition in multilingual populations and equitable assessment and intervention practices for culturally and linguistically diverse populations.

 Graduate Scholars